 The theatre's reputation grew through the First World War when C B Cochran and André Charlot presented their famous review shows.
 The range of work at the Harold Pinter Theatre has been far reaching, from musical comedies to revival and experimental theatre and includes hugely successful shows such as Savages starring Paul Scofield in 1973 and The Rocky Horror Show making its West End debut in 1979.

 Alan Bennet has appeared with Patricia Routledge in his Talking Heads and Stockard Channing appeared in Six Degrees of Separation, which won best play at the 1993 Olivier Awards.

-The Homecoming, No-man's Land, Moonlight, The Hothouse and the Harold Pinter Season directed by Jamie Lloyd.
+The Homecoming, No-man's Land, Moonlight, The Hothouse and the Pinter at the Pinter Season directed by Jamie Lloyd.
 In recent years, Francesca Annis and Anthony Andrews have starred in Ibsen's Ghosts.

 ATG's Creative Learning Team understands that time for a teacher is limited and that now more than ever teachers are feeling the stress and strain of long hours and a heavy workload.
 Our Creative Learning also recognises the value of learning through a creative process and how it can engage and stimulate students, bolstering the already extraordinary work you do.
 So here's what we can offer you:

 Your pupils will work with our truly inspiring West End professionals - all of whom are DBS checked, see ATG Safeguarding policy for more information on the Enhanced Disclosures we undertake for our staff.

 All our group workshops are bespoke and can be tailored according to your student's needs.
 We can explore any English or Drama text on the GCSE and A-Level curriculum or otherwise.